 Also try to adopt modern formats like WebP.
 These formats can deliver high quality images at a lower size.
 WebP is well-supported and even Apple has jumped on board!
 The upcoming Safari 14 release — both on MacOS as well as iOS — will support WebP.
 Yes, the new Chromium powered Microsoft Edge browser also supports WebP.

 Your CMS is also a tool that’ll help you improve the loading images.
-Due in August, WordPress 5.5 will support lazy loading of images.
+Recent versions of WordPress support automatic lazy loading of images (and iframes), which is great news!
 This means it will only load those images that appear on screen and leaves the rest to load when the user interacts with that screen.
 This tells the browser to load large images only when they are needed.

 Another piece of evergreen site speed advice is the use of a CDN, but did you know you can also use a CDN specifically for images?
 An image CDN gives you more control over how you want to serve and how you want these to appear.
 An image pushed by an image CDN gets a string of properties in its URL which tells the browser how the image should behave.